ga-wdi-lessons/react-intro/readme.md

 </details>

 React can be used agnostically throughout your stack.
 It's role is just to use data to render a UI.
-This means that React can also coexist with other Javascript frameworks.
-Let them handle the models and controllers, and have React sort out the views.
+This means that React can also co-exist with other Javascript frameworks.
+Let the other frameworks handle the models and controllers, and have React sort out the views.

 ---